 When fun in the classroom is properly structured, everyone is a winner.
 Your students will remember those activities for years and you will still be able to cover your course content without compromising on classroom management.
-In order for all this to happen, important questions such as: ‘How do children behave in classrooms?’
-‘Why do they want to do some tasks and refuse to do others?’
-‘What is learning anyway and how can we tie our target words and sentences to the activities we do?’ have to be asked.
+For this to happen, we have to ask important questions such as: ‘How do children behave in classrooms?’, ‘Why do they want to do some tasks and refuse to do others?’, ‘What is learning anyway and how can we tie our target words and sentences to the activities we do?’.
 These fundamentals are covered in the first five chapters of the book.

-- for self-study
+- for self-study,

-- as guided reading on more structured training courses
+- as guided reading on more structured training courses,

 - by trainers preparing their own sessions at an in-house level.